-1 2 Original Research Article 3 IMMUNOHISTOCHEMICAL PATTERN OF BREAST CANCER IN MAIDUGURI, 4 BORNO STATE 5 6 7 Key Words: IMMUNOHISTOCHEMICAL, PATTERN, BREAST, CANCER MAIDUGURI 8 9 ABSTRACT 10 Background: Breast cancer in women is a major public health problem throughout the world.
-It 11 is the most common cancer among women both in developed and developing countries.
-One out 12 of ten of all new cancers diagnosed worldwide each year, is a cancer of the female breast.
-It is 13 also the principal cause of death from cancer among women globally.
-14 Objectives: This is carried out to determine the immunohistochemical and histopathological 15 patterns of breast cancer in Maiduguri.
-16 Methodology: One hundred and fifty two cases of female breast cancer were retrieved from the 17 archive of Department of Histopathology, University of Maiduguri Teaching Hospital.
-ER, PR 18 and HER2 expression was assessed using immunohistochemical staining.
-19 Results: Thirty one of the 152 cases were positive for either one or two of the hormonal 20 antigen, while 121 (79.6%) were completely negative for any of the hormonal antigen, of the 31 21 positive cases, oestrogenreceptors were detected in 14 (45.2%) cases, progesterone were detected 22 in 10 (32.2%) of the cancer cases while HER 2 were detected in 7 (22.6%).
-The mean age of all 23 the subjects with breast cancer is 47.6% with highest prevalence at the age range of 32 - 24 58.Invasive ductal carcinoma account for 88.2% of the total breast cancer followed by invasive 25 lobular carcinoma with 4.0%.
+1 2 Original Research Article 3 IMMUNOHISTOCHEMICAL PATTERN OF BREAST CANCER IN MAIDUGURI, 4 BORNO STATE 5 6 7 Key Words: IMMUNOHISTOCHEMICAL, PATTERN, BREAST, CANCER MAIDUGURI 8 9 ABSTRACT 10 Background: Breast cancer is one of the most common cancer affecting women in Nigeria, with 11 a very high morbidity and mortality rate if the diagnosis is delayed.
+It is common among women 12 in both developed and developing countries of the world.
+13 Objectives: This is carried out to determine the immunohistochemical and histopathological 14 patterns of breast cancer in Maiduguri.
+15 Methodology: One hundred and fifty two cases of female breast cancer were retrieved from the 16 archive of Department of Histopathology, University of Maiduguri Teaching Hospital.
+ER, PR 17 and HER2 expression was assessed using immunohistochemical staining.
+18 Results: Thirty one of the 152 cases were positive for either one or two of the hormonal 19 antigen, while 121 (79.6%) were completely negative for any of the hormonal antigen, of the 31 20 positive cases, oestrogenreceptors were detected in 14 (45.2%) cases, progesterone were detected 21 in 10 (32.2%) of the cancer cases while HER 2 were detected in 7 (22.6%).
+The mean age of all 22 the subjects with breast cancer is 47.6% with highest prevalence at the age range of 32 $-$ 23 58.Invasive ductal carcinoma account for 88.2% of the total breast cancer followed by invasive 24 lobular carcinoma with 4.0%.

-26 Conclusion:From this study most cases of breast cancer in this environment are hormone 27 receptor negative as found in most part of African continent in contrast to higher number of 28 hormone receptor positive cases in most western and Arabian countries.
+25 Conclusion: From this study most cases of breast cancer in this environment are hormone 26 receptor negative as found in most part of African continent in contrast to higher number of 27 hormone receptor positive cases in most western and Arabian countries.

-30 1.
+29 1.
 Introduction

 Immunohistochemistry is a technique that combines anatomical, immunological and biochemical techniques to identify discrete tissue components by the interaction of target antigens with specific antibodies tagged with a visible label.
 Immunohistochemistry (IHC) has an expanding role in the diagnosis and management of mammary disease [1].
-A growing list of available antibodies, improved antigen retrieval techniques, and a better understanding of biology have all contributed to the broader utility of IHC for solving everyday diagnostic problems in breast pathology [1].
+A growing list of available antibodies, improved antigen retrieval techniques and a better understanding of biology have all contributed to the broader utility of IHC for solving everyday diagnostic problems in breast pathology [1].